-Singles are limited, and not possible on the boat, so please inquire.
-Partial single supplement (other than the Pangolin Voyager) may be possible if booked early.
-Cost includes airport transfers, 17 nights’ accommodations, meals from dinner Day One through breakfast Day 18, professional guide services, park and preserve entrance fees, and miscellaneous program expenses.
+Singles are limited, please inquire.
+Cost includes airport transfers, 20 nights’ accommodations, meals as noted in the itinerary, professional guide services, park and preserve entrance fees, and miscellaneous program expenses.
 Internal flights are included.
 Several of our lodges and camps are all-inclusive, providing beer and wine, bar drinks, and laundry service.

-Cost of the journey does not include airfare to Maun, departing Kasane, or items of a personal nature, like drinks from the bar, telephone, a local guide and lodge gratuities (at your discretion – we will provide a guideline).
+Cost of the journey does not include airfare to and from Maun, or items of a personal nature, like drinks from the bar, telephone, a local guide and lodge gratuities (at your discretion – we will provide a guideline).

 Items of Note